2026 AI Symposium Speakers

 Chief Technology Officer, Cohesion Force, Inc.

-Building Your First AI Agents:
+Workshop: Building Your First AI Agents

 J. Langley is the Founder of Huntsville AI and Chief Technical Officer of CohesionForce, Inc. With over 25 years of experience in Department of Defense (DoD) architecture, systems, and software development, he has a proven track record of delivering innovative solutions.
 Since 2006, he has specialized in artificial intelligence, focusing on natural language processing (NLP), image recognition, recommendation systems, and audio transcription technologies.
 In 2018, he founded Huntsville AI, creating a thriving community of practice to advance AI collaboration and innovation in Huntsville.
 Since its inception, Huntsville AI has held over 220 local meetups, 2 remote NeurIPS meetups, and been an active supporter of the NASA SpaceApps Challenge, the HudsonAlpha Tech Challenge, and the AI Huntsville Taskforce.